Teamworks-Executive-Suites/plutus/README.md

 - `BUFFER_TIME`: Buffer time in minutes

+## How to connect a Google Calendar to a Teamworks office and Peerspace office

+Look at the instructions [here](https://github.com/Teamworks-Executive-Suites/teamworks/issues/75#issuecomment-2041655913)

 ## Testing

 before running stripe tests make sure to have the following environment variables set: